 Workers also become concerned later in their careers about supporting themselves during their retirement years.
-Personnel who have lived in dairy-provided housing will find it especially difficult to afford payments on a new home after they retire.
-Although beyond the scope of this work, dairy farmers may want to look into retirement and tax deferred plans to cover some of these future needs.
+Personnel who have lived in farmprovided housing will find it especially difficult to afford payments on a new home after they retire.1 Although beyond the scope of this work, farmers may want to look into retirement and tax deferred plans to cover some of these future needs.

-Even if a dairyman devises a wage structure to satisfy these expectations, worker dissatisfaction may arise if either internal or external equity principles are violated.
+Even if a farmer devises a wage structure to satisfy these expectations, worker dissatisfaction may arise if either internal or external equity principles are violated.
 Simply put, internal equity refers to the relative fairness of wages received by other employees in the same organization.
 External equity is fairness relative to wages outside the organization.
-Depending on the type of work and location, tests of external equity may involve comparisons with other dairies, other types of agriculture, or even nonfarm corporations.
+Depending on the type of work and location, tests of external equity may involve comparisons with other farms or even nonfarm corporations.